cbenzmueller/PrincipiaMetaphysica/README.md

 -----------------------

-This repository contains a computer-assisted formalization of Ed Zalta's Principia Metaphysica, which is based on Zalta's Theory of Abstract Objects.
+This repository contains a computer-assisted formalization of Ed Zalta's principia metaphysica, which is based on Zalta's theory of abstract objects.
 This work is based on a second-order modal logic which employs relational type theory as a foundation.